Previous dayApril 15, 2026Next day

 9.0 km---✓ ReviewedUSGS →

-Seismographs logged a magnitude 2.2 earthquake 17 km SE of Silver Springs, Nevada with origin time 18:19 UTC on April 15, 2026.
-It arrived roughly 1 hours after a larger magnitude 3.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The hypocenter lay at 9.0 km, placing this in the shallow crustal category.
+At 18:19 UTC on April 15, 2026, a magnitude 2.2 tremor occurred 17 km SE of Silver Springs, Nevada.
+Coming 1 hours after a magnitude 3.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+The event originated approximately 9.0 km below the surface, classifying it as shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.316°, -119.060°.
+Coordinates: 39.316°, -119.060°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15